-During the e period covered in this report: Yes No No Information 1.7.5a Have any administrative measures (e.g. fines, bans, suspensions) been imposed for CITES-related offences?
-If 'Yes', please indicate how many and for what types of offences.
-If available, please attach details: 1.7.5b Have there been any criminal prosecutions of CITES-related offences? \square If 'Yes', how many and for what types of offences?
-If available, please at tach details : 1.7.5c Have there been any other court actions against CITES- related offences?
-If 'Yes', what were the offences involved and what were the result s?
+During the e period covered in this report: Yes No No Information 1.7.5a Have any administrative measures (e.g. fines, bans, suspensions) been imposed for CITES-related offences? \boxtimes If 'Yes', please indicate how many and for what types of offend details: One (1), breach of the Endangered Species (Protection Trade) Act.
+Exporting specimens of bird's species without a per n, Conser The offending entity was directed by the Authority to fund a place on the programme for a Caribbean student.
+This was formally settled by way of an agreement.
+1.7.5b Have there been any criminal prosecutions of CITES-related offences? \boxtimes If 'Yes', how many and for what types of offences?
+If available, please at tach details · • 1.7.5c Have there been any other court actions against CITES-related offences? \boxtimes If 'Yes', what were the offences involved and what were the result s?
 Please attach detai ls: 1.7.5d How were any confiscated specimens disposed of?
-Tick all that apply Return to country of export \boxtimes Public zoos or botanical gardens Designated rescue centres Approved private facilities - Euthanasia Other (please specify): Have you encountered any challenges in disposing of confisca ited specii mens?
+Tick all that apply Return to country of export Public zoos or botanical gardens Designated rescue centres Approved private facilities \boxtimes - Euthanasia \boxtimes Other (please specify): Have you encountered any challenges in disposing of confisca ıted specii mens?
 No Do you have good practice that you would like to share with ot her Partie s?
+No